 Running different operating systems on the same machine is a great capability.
 And for some of us, it's a downright necessity.

 Because IT administrators work with a variety of users and applications, many IT professionals use multiple OSes.
-Sometimes, developers write code that is compatible with specific operating systems or Web browsers, and administrators need a variety of OSes to troubleshoot and issues.

 VMware Fusion performance and configuration

 Apple computers come in a few different flavors these days, and any Intel-based machine will run Fusion.
 The out-of-the-box configurations should suffice for Fusion to run one or two OSes, but if you run more than one OS without suspending another, you may encounter VMware Fusion performance issues.